alessandrogentili001/CDMO/README.md

 - `./models/SAT/SAT_models.py`: Implements the Mixed Integer Programming approach using the z3 library.
 - `./models/SMT/SMT_models.py`: Implements the Satisfiability Modulo Theory approach using the Z3 library.

-To explore a specific implementation, open the corresponding file in your preferred text editor or IDE.
+To play with a specific implementation, open the corresponding file in your preferred IDE.